AlertRED/AlertRED/README.md

 # Andrukhov Aleksandr
-Hi, I am student and programmer from Russia.
-In general I am doing programming, mainly in python3.
-I also had experience with many other languages (example, Java, PHP, C# and others).
-I write all sorts of programs, mostly are my pet-projects :grin:.
+My name is Alexander, I am a Python web application developer mainly.
+I am also in love with science and learning.
+I have a bachelor's degree from the Don State Technical University and a master's degree from the Harbin Institute of Technology.
+Also I want to get my PhD in China in the future, preferably 🧐

 ## Skills
 | Frameworks | Technologies | Others |